Updated Jan 2024

 How it works:

-- Users plug in a few parameters, like a topic, some starter sentences and keywords.
+- Users plug in a few parameters, like a topic, some starter sentences, and keywords (a.k.a., a prompt).

 - Machine learning takes over, combing billions of web pages for bites of content matching the criteria.

-- It shuffles words around, applies natural language processing (to mimic the way humans talk) and fuses it, creating “new” content.
+- It shuffles words around, applies natural language processing (to mimic how humans talk) and fuses it, creating “new” content.

 But shuffling words around means that it’s derivative content.
 And while it’s supposed to be original, it’s possible an online plagiarism checker would flag duplicate content.
 Plus, it can’t hold a candle to from-scratch, actionable content you’d get from a human writer.